-Stephanie Kaye, MBA, Co-Executive Director – Stephanie has spent the past decade working and volunteering with a variety of non-profit organizations, including many years as Financial Director of Street Kids International based in London, UK, before relocating to the United States.
-While in Utah, she was a board member of both the local ski and lacrosse organizations.
+Stephanie has spent the past two decades working and volunteering with a variety of non-profit organizations in the US and UK, including many years as the Financial Director of Street Kids International based in London.
 Stephanie holds an MBA from Carnegie Mellon University and an undergraduate degree from the University of Manitoba.
 She currently lives with her husband, three children, and two dogs in Verbier, Switzerland.
 She is an outdoor enthusiast and triathlete in her spare time!

-Jeff Jacobs, MPH, Co-Executive Director – Jeff has over a decade private, non-profit, and government sector experience in project management, grants management, communications, and operations.
+Jeff has over a decade of private, non-profit, and government sector experience in development, communications, operations, and project management.
 Jeff holds a BBA from the Ross School of Business at the University of Michigan and an MPH in Community Health Sciences from the Fielding School of Public Health at UCLA, during which he completed field work in Bangladesh.
 Jeff is passionate about global health, health equity, and strengthening health systems.
 He currently lives in Brooklyn, New York.

 Harriet holds a postgraduate diploma in Project Planning and Management and a Bachelor’s in Development Studies from Kyambogo University and is currently completing her Master’s in Monitoring and Evaluation from the Uganda Martyrs University.
 She is passionate about public health, women’s empowerment and education, and community engagement.
 Harriet has nine years of experience with NGO program management and development and has a diverse background in sexual reproductive health (SRH), livelihoods, research, and advocacy.
 She loves empowering communities and creating change in the lives of vulnerable populations.